 Professional birth photographers also have the right equipment for the job and have experience with working in tricky (hard) lighting situations.

 How much does birth photography cost?

 I offer 3 Birth Story packages with the option to add on other products such as announcements, beautiful linen albums, wood memory boxes with prints or wall art.

 Do you offer payment plans?

 Yes!
-I require a 50% retainer due at the signing of our birth photography agreement.
+I require a minimum of a $500 retainer due at the signing of our birth photography agreement.
 This is usually taken care of at our consultation or within a few days after the consultation via online invoice.
 We can set up a payment plan so you can space the full amount out over time.
 Final amount will be due by 36 weeks of pregnancy.